cimrobins/SDG_Homework_3/README.md

 3. **Generalization constraints**: The synthetic nature of the training data limits generalization to real-world regional variations in building practices and standards.

-## Usage
+## Implementation Details

-The project is implemented as Jupyter notebooks, with the primary workflow contained in `model_training.ipynb`.
-The notebook includes the following functionality:
+The project implementation includes the following functionality:

 1. **Data Generation:**
    - Synthetic dataset creation with configurable size and distribution